 Double-checking the domain name is a good way to ensure you're going to the real, trusted site—not a phony site with a similar web address.
 Some web browsers will even try to make the domain name easier to read.
 In the example below, you can see that wellsfargo.com uses a darker color in the address bar.

 Some websites will display a lock symbol in the address bar.
 This is most commonly seen with certain types of websites, like online stores and banking sites.
 This means the website is using an HTTPS connection, which makes it safe to enter your personal information.
+You'll also see https at the beginning of the URL.

 You won't see this symbol on all websites, and that's OK—not all websites need this extra layer of security.
 However, you should avoid entering any sensitive information, such as your credit card number, if you don't see this symbol in the address bar.